flexbox/journey/README.md

 **Components**

+Here is the list of the components used in our app.

-- Global (Grid, Typography, Spinner, Animations, zIndex, Shadow, Colors)
+- [Global](/src/components/globals/index.js) (Grid, Typography, Spinner, Animations, zIndex, Shadow, Colors)
 - Buttons
 - Inputs
 - Icons